gustavNdamukong/laravel-api-with-jwt/README.md

 # Features

 * This API application has the following features & endpoints
+    * POST request to signup a new user

+    * POST request to login a new user

     * GET request to fetch all customers

         (optionally with their associated invoices)

     * GET request to fetch a single customer by id

     * GET all invoinces

+    * POST request to create a new customer

+    * PUT request to replace an existing customer

+    * PATCH request to modify some field of an existing customer

     * GET params provided for filtering the results

-    * Sanctum middleware protection of routes for token-based requests
+    * Sanctum middleware protection of routes for token-based request authentication

 # How to run the application